Fresh frozen plasma

 Fresh frozen plasma (FFP) is a blood product made from the liquid portion of whole blood.
 It is used to treat conditions in which there are low blood clotting factors (INR > 1.5) or low levels of other blood proteins.
 It may also be used as the replacement fluid in plasma exchange.
 Using ABO compatible plasma, while not required, may be recommended.
 Use as a volume expander is not recommended.
-It is given by slow injection into a vein.
+It is administered by slow injection into a vein.

 Side effects include nausea and itchiness.
 Rarely there may be allergic reactions, blood clots, or infections.
 It is unclear if use during pregnancy or breastfeeding is safe for the baby.
 Greater care should be taken in people with protein S deficiency, IgA deficiency, or heart failure.
 Fresh frozen plasma is made up of a complex mixture of water, proteins, carbohydrates, fats, and vitamins.
 When frozen it lasts about a year.

 Plasma first came into medical use during the Second World War.
 It is on the World Health Organization's List of Essential Medicines.
 In the United Kingdom it costs about £30 per unit.
 A number of other versions also exist including plasma frozen within 24 hours after phlebotomy, cryoprecipitate reduced plasma, thawed plasma, and solvent detergent plasma.